why Rio Tinto Group [RIO] is a Good Choice for Investors After New Price Target of $78.64

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20220629005236/en/.

-Rio Tinto Group represents 1.62 billion in outstanding shares, while the company has a total market value of $98.84 billion with the latest information.
-RIO stock price has been found in the range of $59.98 to $61.44.
+The stocks have a year to date performance of -13.74 percent and weekly performance of -9.11 percent.
+The stock has been moved at -13.74 percent over the last six months.
+The stock has performed -24.45 percent around the most recent 30 days and changed -30.72 percent over the most recent 3-months.

-If compared to the average trading volume of 3.43M shares, RIO reached a trading volume of 3831074 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.46M shares, RIO reached to a volume of 4947174 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Rio Tinto Group [RIO]:
+Here’s what leading stock market gurus have to say about Rio Tinto Group [RIO]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RIO shares is $78.64 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RIO stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.